IlyaGureshidze/bixel/README.md

 Must execute this function when frame is ready to receive message

 Config (optional):
-- locationsCount - number of requested locations
+- `locationsCount: string` - number of requested locations
-- metricsCount - number of requested metrics
+- `metricsCount: string` - number of requested metrics
-- periodsCount - number of requested periods
+- `periodsCount: string` - number of requested periods
+- `xsCount: string` number of entities of x-axis (e.g. periods, locations, metrics - one projected on x axis)
+- `ysCount: string` number of entities of y-axis
+- `zsCount: string` number of entities of z-axis
+- `saveAbilities: string[]` - array of file extensions that vizel can be saved to

 If none expliced then all selected will be provided